 Birds are killed as a result of human impacts in large numbers every year.
 The biggest human-related causes of deaths annually are, :

 - Lighted window impacts – 97 to 976 million

 - Predatory house cats – 500 million or more

 - High-tension wire impacts – up to 174 million or more

 - Pesticides – 72 million and possibly many more

 Even these very large numbers are relatively small compared to the threat of habitat loss from acid rain from burning coal, open-pit mining for coal, mountain-top removal mining for coal and pollution.[9

 These numbers are also very small compared to the 100-200 billion birds on the planet.
 Adding all of the anthropogenic-impact causes of death above together might see 1.5 billion bird deaths, or 0.75% to 1.5% of the total.
 Unfortunate, but not species threatening except in very specific circumstances.

-The most recent in depth study of avian mortality finds only 1.33 birds per turbine per year as the mean of deaths.
-This implies that for the 200,000 wind turbines world-wide, there would be roughly 266,000 birds killed.
+A recent in depth study of avian mortality finds only 1.33 birds per turbine per year as the mean of deaths worldwide.
 This is much smaller than critics state and still much smaller than deaths due to fossil fuel generation, but still something worth improving upon.
 Of specific note in this study is the lack of any correlation between predictions of avian mortality at wind farm sites and actual mortality.
 It is also worth noting that this is at the low end of the scale of counts of wind turbine avian mortality, so should be taken as a point on the continuum as much as higher numbers are.

 Also worth noting is this recent peer-reviewed study from Canada, which concluded: